proximax-storage/xpx-java-sdk/docs/DownloadApi.md

  - **Content-Type**: application/json
  - **Accept**: */*

-<a name="downloadRawBytesSecureMessageFileUsingNemHashUsingGET"></a>
+<a name="downloadFileUsingGET"></a>
-# **downloadRawBytesSecureMessageFileUsingNemHashUsingGET**
+# **downloadFileUsingGET**
-> byte[] downloadRawBytesSecureMessageFileUsingNemHashUsingGET(nemhash, xPvkey)
+> byte[] downloadFileUsingGET(nemHash, transferMode)

-Download secured resource/file using NEM Transaction Hash
+Download a file associated to a NEM Hash.

-This endpoint returns a byte array format of the actual file
+Download the binary file associated to a NEM Hash.
+If NEM Hash uses SECURE Message, it returns the NEM TXN Payload Instead

 ### Example
 ```java